Friedman-reflexivity: interpreters as consistoids: Friedman-reflexivity meets Sequentiality

-The whole endeavour of this paper would be somewhat less satisfactory without a markedly different example.
-We call the theory of our example {\sf U}.
+We provide an example of an effectively Friedman reflexive theory that is not essentially sententially reflexive.
+We call the theory of our example \desca\ (Descending Arithmetic).
 Giving it a name does make it seem like a definite thing.
-So it is good to point out that it does depend on multiple unspecified design choices.
+So, it is good to point out that the theory does depend on two arbitrarily chosen enumerations.